-2. Prior to the issuance of a certificate of occupancy for a School use in the Project, the Applicant and School officials shall meet with DDOT Safe Routes to School staff and a prepare a safe routes plan for the School.
+2. Prior to the issuance of a certificate of occupancy for a School use in the Project, the Applicant shall submit evidence to the Zoning Administrator that the Applicant and School officials have met with DDOT Safe Routes to School staff to-prepare a safe routes plan for the School.